DLau02/Assignment1/README.md

   - $ hdfs dfs -mkdir <desired directory name>

 - Put your input_hw1.txt file in the directory
+  - Change cd to Directory where Assignment1-DHL190004 is stored
   - $ hdfs dfs -put <filename in local file system/source> <target directory in HDFS>

 - Change cd to Directory where Assignment1-DHL190004 is stored